smspillaz/reading/papers/rl/software/introduction_to_the_sonar_cognitive_architecture.md

 ---
-title: Introduction to the Sonar Cognitive Architecture
+title: "Introduction to the Sonar Cognitive Architecture"
 ---